janusbrink/salt_aries/README.md

     aprep [files to be reduced] [--d dark_file] [--b bias file]

-Typically background subtraction from a region above the spectrum is sufficient.
+Typically background subtraction from a region next to the spectrum is sufficient.

 Example: